santos-lucas/slurm_pyxis/readme.md

 This role expects your slurm prolog and epilog to be already configured and to run all scripts under /etc/slurm/prolog.d/ and /etc/slurm/epilog.d/ respictively on prolog and epilog process.

+You could also use this [prolog_epilog](https://github.com/santos-lucas/bluebanquise-lss-custom/tree/main/roles/prolog_epilog) role also to configure very basic prolog and epilog scripts that will be compatible with this role.

 ### Add the pyxis_slurm role to your playbook

 Once you have the repositories setted up, you just need to make sure you add the pyxis_slurm role on you playbook after the slurm role